kylecorry31/Trail-Sense/app/src/main/res/raw/weather.md

 - Stay at the same elevation for 1 or more hours for Trail Sense to produce a more accurate forecast
 - Enable "sea level pressure" in the barometer settings
+- Supplement the weather monitor by logging cloud conditions over time
 - Use Trail Sense's prediction along with things you can sense to determine if a storm is moving in
 - Increasing winds, darkening skies, rapid temperature/humidity changes or abnormal animal behavior could indicate a storm